…Dandelion is a potent antiviral agent, readily accessible to the public and available in quantities adequate to treat global populations…

 While the quarantine has been effective at “flattening the curve” of the rate of transmission, there is concern that when the quarantine is dissolved a second wave of infection will threaten our populations.

-When the pupil is ready, the master will appear.
 Usually overlooked as a troublesome eyesore, this tenacious weed has innovated a masterful antiviral mechanism.
 Dandelion aqueous extract, aka Dandelion Tea, has been shown in scientific studies to inhibit the same mechanism of viral replication targeted by Dr. Ho and his team.

 In addition, both the quantity of dandelion required to make the tea and the quantity of tea needed for effect, are low enough to make this a pragmatic and effective COVID-19 solution for the global population.

 While not a cure for the coronavirus, less than half a cup a day can effectively suppress viral activity and permit the development of acquired immunity.
 Even better, one week’s worth of this lifestyle innovation costs simple the time it takes to pick about 30 dandelion flowers and simmering them in about 8 cups of water for three hours.
 No better solution could have been designed.
 Not only is viral replication inhibited, the polyphenol array limits both viral resistance and host toxicity.

 Polyphenols Found in Dandelion

 Drank once daily for 2-3 weeks after the onset of COVID-19 symptoms, Dandelion Tea is a lifestyle innovation and treatment solution documented in scientific studies to have a powerful inhibition on virus reproduction.